Machu Picchu Ticket 155 articles

 • The high season in Machu Picchu occurs almost mid-year

-• That is, the high season will start on June 1 and end on October 15.
+• That is, the high season will begin on June 19 and end on November 2.

 • During the high season, you can find 10 types of tickets.
 Four additional tickets are added to the regular season tickets.